StarRocks/starrocks/docs/reference/System_variable.md

   * If this feature is disabled, only Local RF works.
   * If this feature is enabled, multi-column Global RF takes effect and carries `multi-column` in the partition by clause.

+* runtime_filter_on_exchange_node

+  Whether to place GRF on Exchange Node after GRF is pushed down across the Exchange operator to a lower-level operator.
+The default value is `false`, which means GRF will not be placed on Exchange Node after it is pushed down across the Exchange operator to a lower-level operator.
+This prevents repetitive use of GRF and reduces the computation time.

+  However, GRF delivery is a "try-best" process.
+If the lower-level operator fails to receive the GRF but the GRF is not placed on Exchange Node, data cannot be filtered, which compromises filter performance. `true` means GRF will still be placed on Exchange Node even after it is pushed down across the Exchange operator to a lower-level operator.

+* runtime_join_filter_push_down_limit

+  The maximum number of rows allowed for the Hash table based on which Bloom filter Local RF is generated.
+Local RF will not be generated if this value is exceeded.
+This variable prevents the generation of an excessively long Local RF.

+  The value is an integer.
+Default value: 1024000.